PennyLaneAI/pennylane/doc/code/qml_fourier.rst

    [0.5 +0.j 0.  -0.j 0.25+0.j 0.25+0.j 0.  -0.j]

+The inputs to the :func:`~.pennylane.fourier.fourier_coefficients` function are
+- A QNode containing the variational circuit for which to compute the Fourier coefficients,
-The inputs to the :func:`~.pennylane.fourier.fourier_coefficients` function are the function in question, the length of the input vector, and the maximum frequency for which to calculate the coefficients (also known as the *degree*).
+- the length of the input vector, and
+- the maximum frequency for which to calculate the coefficients (also known as the *degree*).
 (For a quantum function of
 multiple inputs with varying order, it may be necessary to use a wrapper function to ensure the Fourier coefficients are calculated with respect to the